• ECTS

 Description

-Solar photovoltaic energy is a clean energy that does not emit greenhouse gases.
-It produces electrical energy (terrestrial production) which contributes to increasing the energy efficiency of buildings.
-This energy can also be used in nomadic or embedded solutions associated if necessary with storage solutions.
+Photovoltaic solar energy is a clean energy source that does not emit greenhouse gases.
+It produces electrical energy (ground-based production) that contributes to increasing the energy efficiency of buildings.
+This energy can also be used in mobile or embedded solutions, combined with storage solutions if necessary.

 This teaching unit:

-• Will provide the scientific skills necessary to understand the operation of photovoltaic energy systems for the production of electrical energy.
+• Will provide the scientific skills necessary to understand how photovoltaic energy systems work to generate electricity.

-• Define the technologies and characteristics of photovoltaic cells, panels and generators (terrestrial, embedded, space...).
+• Will define the technologies and characteristics of photovoltaic cells, panels, and generators (ground-based, onboard, space-based, etc.).

-• Will define portable, nomadic energy based on photovoltaic systems allowing energy savings and a certain autonomy depending on the situation.
+• Will define portable, mobile energy sources based on photovoltaic systems that enable energy savings and a certain degree of autonomy depending on the situation.

-• Will define the architectures, control and command of terrestrial and space photovoltaic power generation systems.
+• Will define the architectures, control, and command of terrestrial and space-based photovoltaic power generation systems.

-• Will introduce the study of photovoltaic projects, the resource, the regulations, and the problem of connection to the distribution network.
+• Will introduce the study of photovoltaic projects, resources, regulations, and the issue of connection to the distribution network.

-An environmental aspect taking into account the global impact of photovoltaic energy in the energy transition will be presented by introducing the advantages and disadvantages compared to other energy sources, intermittent or not.
+An environmental aspect taking into account the overall impact of photovoltaic energy in the energy transition will be presented, introducing the advantages and disadvantages compared to other intermittent or non-intermittent energy sources.

-Practical work will illustrate the essential points introduced during the course of this teaching unit.
-This theme could be proposed as a Master 2 project.
+Practical work will illustrate the key points introduced during this teaching unit.
+This topic may be proposed as a Master's 2 project.

 Read more